.png)

 This research was carried out by Prof. Dr. Dawn Rose.
 For further in-depth information about the project, contact and possible collaborations with the team behind MMMP please click HERE.

 It is the aim of Playlists4Parkinsons to create a sense of community, and empower patients to navigate their Parkinson's journey with strength and resilience.
-We envisage that these playlists grow with further inputs from individuals -- if you want to find out how you can help us achieve this please visit the GROW section of our website below.
+We envisage that these playlists grow with further inputs from individuals with Parkinson's – if you want to find out how you can help us achieve this please visit the GROW section of our website below.

 Our Story with